-Grotto Trail is a 2.6 mile moderately trafficked loop trail located near Malibu, CA that features beautiful wild flowers and is good for all skill levels.
+Grotto Trail is a 2.7 mile moderately trafficked loop trail located near Malibu, California that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, trail running, and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash